 - Death Valley National Park, California

 If you want to pick up somewhere along the way, simply find your park on the list, continue from there, then start at the top and keep going until you reach the park where you began.
+Consult our guide to road trip planning for more tips.

 Since this list was created, Indiana Sand Dunes, White Sands, Gateway Arch, and New River Gorge have all been designated national parks.
 They would be easy to add to your itinerary as you travel through the Midwest, and through New Mexico on your trip.